-- 4.2.1 A judge shall not accept a judging assignment for more than one show on the same date except in the case of combined shows being held at the same venue on the same date. - 4.2.2 A judge must not accept an assignment to judge the (54-02-11) same breeds, groups, or general specials at shows that are held less than 90 days apart if the distance between the shows is within 250 road miles (402 km).
-An administrative charge as set by the Board will be levied against any judge who violates this provision in the rules.
-Disciplinary action may be taken against repeat offenders. - 4.2.3 The time and mileage restriction will be waived for an emergency substitute judge who is required to replace the published judge at the last minute (due to illness, etc.). - 4.2.4 Sweepstakes judges are exempt from these restrictions.
+- 4.2.1 A judge shall not accept a judging assignment for more than one (1) show on the same date except in the case of combined shows being held at the same venue on the same date. - 4.2.2 A judge must not accept an assignment to judge the (19-12-23) same breeds, groups or general specials at shows that are held less than 90 days apart if the distance between the shows is within 350 road miles (562 km).
+Disciplinary action may be taken against repeat offenders. - 4.2.3 Assignments with non-CKC clubs within Canada (19-12-23) will be subject to section 4.2.2. - 4.2.4 The time and mileage restriction will be waived for an emergency substitute judge who is required to replace the published judge at the last minute (due to illness, etc.). - 4.2.5 Sweepstakes judges are exempt from these restrictions.